Carnegie Mellon University

 To support our students, a wide variety of campus resources are available for all aspects of the Pre-College experience.

-We expect Pre-College students to arrive on campus ready to be independent, both socially and academically, as well as be prepared to manage their time and self-advocate for their immediate needs.
-We believe that participating in our Pre-College programs will help students to enhance these skills while still offering a large variety of support for them.
+We expect Pre-College students to arrive on campus ready to be independent, both socially and academically.
+Students should also be prepared to manage their time and self-advocate for their immediate needs.
+We believe that participating in our Pre-College programs is an opportunity for students to enhance these vital skills, with an added umbrella of support in place for them.

 Carnegie Mellon's Pre-College participants must abide by the Student Handbook and Code of Conduct.
 This collection of policies and procedures has been established to ensure the utmost safety and well-being of all who are involved with Carnegie Mellon's Pre-College Programs.
 The Student Handbook and Code of Conduct can be found in the student portal accessible to admitted students.